ninaleo/ransut-core/.gitlab/issue_templates/review-incident-note.md

 # Description

-* What is the problem?
+* What is the problem to be fixed ?

+# Proposals for fix

 # Link to material

 * http://Link.to.file
+* File share
 * Location etc..

-# Remember to assing issue to right person!
+# Who will be assigned for fix

 * Do Assign and add correct stakeholder to fix task
+*